Wayne Huizenga: Personal life and death

-On September 10, 1960, he married Joyce Vander Wagen whom he met while in high school.
+On September 10, 1960, he married Joyce Vander Wagen, whom he met while in high school.
 He had known Joyce since his early school years in Evergreen Park.
 Wayne and Joyce had two children, Wayne Jr. and Scott.
 The marriage ended in divorce in 1966.

 Huizenga married his second wife, Martha Jean "Marti" (née Pike) Goldsby, a native of San Antonio, Florida, in April 1972.
-She was a secretary, who had done billing and clerical work in one of his businesses.
+She was a secretary, and had done billing and clerical work in one of his businesses.
 He later adopted her son, Robert Ray, and daughter Pamela.
 The couple remained married until her death on January 3, 2017, following a fourteen-year battle with cancer.

-In 2004, Huizenga purchased a private luxury yacht from the Australian professional golfer Greg Norman.
+In May 2004, Huizenga purchased a private luxury yacht from Australian professional golfer Greg Norman.
 The yacht cost $77 million and was further modified by Huizenga to feature a helipad for a 12-seat helicopter.
-In August 2004, Power & Motoryacht ranked it as the 43rd-longest yacht in the world.
+In August 2004, Power & Motoryacht ranked it the 43rd-longest yacht in the world.

+In 1999, Huizenga donated $4 million to Nova Southeastern University in Fort Lauderdale, Florida, which named the H. Wayne Huizenga School of Business and Entrepreneurship after him.

+In 1996, he donated $1 million to Pine Crest School, his alma mater, which named its science building the Huizenga Science Building.

+In 2009, his Huizenga Family Foundation donated the chapel at the South Florida Council's Scout camp in Davie, Florida.

-In the 1980s, he began acquiring some 2,000 acres about 30 miles north of West Palm Beach.
-In 1996, he based the Floridian Golf & Yacht Club there, an exclusive golf club "with enough estate homes on the property to cover his costs," whose course was designed by Gary Player, where he extended free privileges to some two hundred "friends, relatives, and business associates," including actors Michael Douglas and Catherine Zeta-Jones and retired GE Chairman Jack Welch.
+In the 1980s, he began acquiring 2,000 acres about 30 miles north of West Palm Beach.
+In 1996, he based the Floridian Golf & Yacht Club there, an exclusive golf club "with enough estate homes on the property to cover his costs," and a course designed by Gary Player where he extended free privileges to some two hundred "friends, relatives, and business associates," including actors Michael Douglas and Catherine Zeta-Jones and retired GE Chairman Jack Welch.
 He renamed his yacht Floridian, before selling the Floridian club and estate to Texas entrepreneur Jim Crane in 2010.

-Huizenga died of cancer at his home in Fort Lauderdale, Florida, on the night of March 22, 2018.
-He was 80.
+Huizenga died aged 80 of an undisclosed cancer at his home in Fort Lauderdale, Florida, on the night of March 22, 2018.